Nine ways to improve your university course pages

 2. Get it straight from the horse’s mouth

-Once you know where you need to get to with your course entry (copy that gives a definitive answer to the ‘why you’ question), the next step is to pull together all the information you need to articulate that convincingly.
+Once you know where you need to get to with your course page (copy that gives a definitive answer to the ‘why you’ question), the next step is to pull together all the information you need to articulate that convincingly.

 There are documents that can feed into this, like the programme spec or information you’ve collated inhouse as part of your course development process.
 And it is possible to write a course entry from supplied material alone (we know, we’ve been asked to do it more than once).